c19witness/uk-covid19-inquiry/2023-11-29_module-2/2_Mr_Sajid_Javid.rst

 **Mr Sajid Javid**: Yeah.

-**Counsel Inquiry**: And it continues to record some further discussion about making masks voluntary; what will ministers say; they will do sometimes: I will, sometimes I won't wear one?
+**Counsel Inquiry**: And it continues to record some further discussion about making :outline:`masks` voluntary; what will ministers say; they will do sometimes: I will, sometimes I won't wear one?

 **Mr Sajid Javid**: Yeah.